tknight-dev/gaming-canvas/README.md

 ## Why This Library?

-**GamingCanvas** is for the game developer that wants to write their own game, their own way, rather than usings solutions like [PixiJs](https://pixijs.com/) and [Phaser](https://phaser.io/).
+**GamingCanvas** is for the game developer that wants to write their own game or engine, their own way, rather than usings solutions like [PixiJs](https://pixijs.com/) and [Phaser](https://phaser.io/).
 It provides the following to get you up and running:

 - **Audio**: The built in audio system provides buffers which allow you play multiple audio files at the same time (even the same audio file)
     - Quickly update the pan and volume of the effect or music depending on your game's environment!